node-saml/passport-saml/README.md

 - `racComparison`: Requested Authentication Context comparison type.
 Possible values are 'exact','minimum','maximum','better'.
 Default is 'exact'.

 - `forceAuthn`: if set to true, the initial SAML request from the service provider specifies that the IdP should force re-authentication of the user, even if they possess a valid session.
+- `passive`: if set to true, the initial SAML request from the service provider specifies that the IdP should prevent visible user interaction if possible.
 - `providerName`: optional human-readable name of the requester for use by the presenter's user agent or the identity provider
 - `skipRequestCompression`: if set to true, the SAML request from the service provider won't be compressed.
 - `authnRequestBinding`: if set to `HTTP-POST`, will request authentication from IDP via HTTP POST binding, otherwise defaults to HTTP Redirect